-$$f{\rm GW} = 2f{\rm orb} = 2\left(\frac{GM}{4\pi^2 r{\rm ISCO}^3}\right)^{1/2} \approx 4400 \text{ Hz}\left(\frac{M{\odot}}{M}\right).$$ (2)
+$$f{\rm GW} = 2f{\rm orb} = 2\left(\frac{GM}{4\pi^2 r{\rm ISCO}^3}\right)^{1/2} \approx 4400 \ {\rm Hz}\left(\frac{M\odot}{M}\right). \quad (2)$$

-Thus a binary with a $100 \, M\odot$ black hole will pass through LISA band (10^{-4} to 10^0 Hz Danzmann 2000) and into the bands of ground-based detectors such as LIGO, VIRGO, GEO-600, and TAMA (10^1 to 10^3 Hz, Fidecaro & VIRGO Collaboration 1997; Schilling 1998; Barish 2000; Ando & the TAMA collaboration 2002) whereas a $1000 \, M\odot$ black hole will be detectable by LISA during inspiral but will not reach high enough frequencies to be detectable by currently planned ground-based detectors.
-After the final inspiral phase, the gravitational wave signal goes through a merger phase, in which the horizons cross, and a ringdown phase, in which the spacetime relaxes to a Kerr spacetime (Flanagan & Hughes 1998a,b; Cutler & Thorne 2002).
-The merger and ringdown phases emit gravitational waves at a higher frequency with a characteristic ringdown frequency of $f \sim 10^4 \, \text{Hz}(M/M\odot)^{-1}$ so that mergers with more massive IMBHs will still be detectable with ground-based detectors.
+Thus, a binary with a 100 M{\odot} black hole will pass through the LISA band (10^{-4} to 10^{0} Hz; Danzmann 2000) and into the bands of ground-based detectors such as LIGO, VIRGO, GEO-600, and TAMA (101-103 Hz; Fidecaro et al. 1997; Schilling 1998; Barish 2000; Ando et al. 2002), whereas a 1000 M{\odot} black hole will be detectable by LISA during inspiral but will not reach high enough frequencies to be detectable by currently planned ground-based detectors.
+After the final inspiral phase, the gravitational wave signal goes through a merger phase, in which the horizons cross, and a ring-down phase, in which the spacetime relaxes to a Kerr spacetime (Flanagan & Hughes 1998a, 1998b; Cutler & Thorne 2002).
+The merger and ring-down phases emit gravitational waves at a higher frequency with a characteristic ring-down frequency of $f \sim 10^4 \text{ Hz}(M/M{\odot})^{-1}$ so that mergers with more massive IMBHs will still be detectable with groundbased detectors.

 IMBHs in dense stellar systems are a unique source of gravitational waves.
-Through mass segregation, the most massive objects will sink to the center of a stellar cluster as dynamical interactions between objects tend towards equipartion of energy.
+Through mass segregation, the most massive objects will sink to the center of a stellar cluster as dynamical interactions between objects tend toward equipartion of energy.
 For a cluster that is old enough to contain compact stellar remnants, the stellar-mass black holes, including those in binary systems, and IMBHs will congregate at the center and interact more frequently.
-For any reasonable mass function, the total mass of black holes in a cluster is large enough that mass segregation is a run-away process, known as the "mass stratification instability" (e.g., O'Leary et al. 2005).
+For any reasonable mass function, the total mass of black holes in a cluster is large enough that mass segregation is a runaway process, known as the "mass stratification instability" (e.g., O'Leary et al. 2006).
 Through an exchange bias in which the most massive objects tend to end up with a companion after a three-body encounter, IMBHs will swap into binaries.
-Thus in a dense stellar system with an IMBH and massive binaries, the IMBH is likely to be found in the binary and to be a potential strong source of gravitational waves.
+Thus, in a dense stellar system with an IMBH and massive binaries, the IMBH is likely to be found in the binary and to be a potential strong source of gravitational waves.
 The IMBH-containing binary will continue to interact with objects in the cluster and to acquire ever more massive companions.
-In Paper I we found that a binary with an IMBH that undergoes repeated interactions in a stellar cluster will have a very high eccentricity after its last encounter before merging, and a significant fraction will retain a measurable eccentricity $(0.1 \le e \le 0.2)$ when they are most easily detectable with LISA (see also O'Leary et al. 2005).
-Because detection of inspiral requires the comparison of the signal to a pre-computed waveform template that depends on the orbital properties of the binary, knowing the eccentricity distribution is useful.
-For $e \le 0.2$, circular templates are accurate enough to detect the gravitational wave signal with LIGO (Martel & Poisson 1999), and this is likely to be the case for LISA as well.
+In Paper I we found that a binary with an IMBH that undergoes repeated interactions in a stellar cluster will have a very high eccentricity after its last encounter before merging, and a significant fraction will retain a measurable eccentricity $(0.1 \le e \le 0.2)$ when they are most easily detectable with LISA (see also O'Leary et al. 2006).
+Because detection of inspiral requires the comparison of the signal to a precomputed waveform template that depends on the orbital properties of the binary, knowing the eccentricity distribution is useful.
+For $e \leq 0.2$, circular templates are accurate enough to detect the gravitational wave signal with LIGO (Martel & Poisson 1999), and this is likely to be the case for LISA as well.

 If stellar clusters frequently host IMBHs, then currently planned gravitational wave detectors may detect mergers within a reasonable amount of time.
-Optimistic estimates put the upper limit to the Advanced LIGO detection rate of all black holes in dense stellar clusters at $\sim 10~\rm yr^{-1}$ (O'Leary et al. 2005).
-The LISA detection rate for 1 yr integration and signal-to-noise ratio of S/N = 10 is (Will 2004)
+Optimistic estimates put the upper limit to the Advanced LIGO detection rate of all black holes in dense stellar clusters at $\sim 10 \text{ yr}^{-1}$ (O'Leary et al. 2006).
+The LISA detection rate for 1 yr integration and signal-to-noise ratio (S/N) of 10 is (Will 2004)